Healthcare Technology: How It’s Being Used in 2025

 Implementing blockchain technology in the pharmaceutical industry could keep counterfeit drugs out of the hands of patients.

-Blockchain can be used to track the pharmaceutical supply chain and trace a drug from sourcing to the end user.
+Blockchain can track the pharmaceutical supply chain and trace a drug from sourcing to the end user.
 Theoretically, every time a drug was touched, it’d be logged in the blockchain ledger.

 In late 2022, Mitsubishi Logistics announced they would use blockchain technology to allow clients to track pharmaceutical shipments to ensure they were properly stored throughout the entire supply chain.